apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>topologyKey is the key of node labels.
-Nodes that have a label with this key and identical values are considered to be in the same topology.
-It&rsquo;s used as the topology domain for pod anti-affinity and pod spread constraint.
-Some well-known label keys, such as &ldquo;kubernetes.io/hostname&rdquo; and &ldquo;topology.kubernetes.io/zone&rdquo;
-are often used as TopologyKey, as well as any other custom label key.</p>
+<p>topologyKey is the key of node labels.<br />Nodes that have a label with this key and identical values are considered to be in the same topology.<br />It&rsquo;s used as the topology domain for pod anti-affinity and pod spread constraint.<br />Some well-known label keys, such as &ldquo;kubernetes.io/hostname&rdquo; and &ldquo;topology.kubernetes.io/zone&rdquo;<br />are often used as TopologyKey, as well as any other custom label key.</p><br />
 </td>
 </tr>
 <tr>